serendip-archive/serendip-framework/README.md

 ![SF](https://raw.githubusercontent.com/serendip-agency/serendip-framework/master/readme_icon.png " ")
 # Serendip framework

-  Serendip is a Node.js web service framework written in typescript. and of course, you can use it in your javascript projects.
+  It's a Node.js web service framework written in typescript.
+The main goal for creating this framework was to have a shared package that could provide all frequently used services in a specific setting which was needed for speeding up developing the rest of the Serendip platform [repositories](https://github.com/serendip-agency).

 | Services | Description |
 |-|-|